neuefische/wd-flipped-classroom-curriculum/sessions/agile-workflow-and-user-stories/README.md

 ```
 As a user,
 I want to view all Jokes,
-to decide which one is funny.
+in order to decide which one is funny.
 ```

 ```
 As a user,
 I want to add a joke to this list,
-to remember jokes I just learned.
+in order to remember jokes I just learned.

 ```

 ```
-As an mobile bank customer,
+As a mobile bank customer,
-I want to see balance on my accounts,
+I want to see the balance on my accounts,
-So that I can make better informed decisions about my spending
+in order to make better informed decisions about my spending.
 ```

 To write good user stories, make sure that it fits certain criteria.